Sheffield Outrages: Casualties

+Aftermath

 The trade unions themselves sought a formal inquiry to establish the facts of the matter, largely as a result of accusations in the newspapers of complicity in these outrages resulting from investigations by W. C. Leng of the Sheffield Daily Telegraph.
+E. S. Beesly was heavily criticised for a statement seen to be defending the Outrages, that: "a trades' union murder was neither better nor worse than any other murder."
 On 17 November 1866 a delegation, which included members of the Sheffield Trades Council and the London Trades Council, requested that the Home Secretary take the necessary measures to investigate.

 This led to a Special Commission of Enquiry into these occurrences in May 1867.
+The investigation that commenced, constituting part of a larger investigation into trade unionism at the time, was a "quasi-judicial examination" and one of "unusual depth".
+It largely ignored interviewees' grievances of exploitation, choosing to focus only on the crimes committed.
+Isaac Ironside called the Enquiry a "conspiracy of the governing and employing classes to crush the liberties of the working men and their means of defence".

-Immunity was offered to all who gave evidence and, as a result a number of people were encouraged to testify.
-Among these was William Broadhead, the Secretary of the Sawgrinders' Union at that time, who described how he had paid two workmen £15 to murder an employer called Linley, who, according to Broadhead, had taken on too many apprentices.
+The investigation offered immunity to all who gave evidence and, as a result a number of people were encouraged to testify.
+Among these was William Broadhead, the Secretary of the Sawgrinders' Union at that time, who described how he had paid two workmen £15 to murder an employer James Linley, who, according to Broadhead, had taken on too many apprentices.